MorphoDesignExplorer/morphodb-go/README.md

 | AWS_S3_ENDPOINT_URL | URL pointing to the s3 location containing our assets |
 | AWS_STORAGE_BUCKET_NAME | Name of the stroage bucket containing our assets |

-You can set these variables up on the shell or the dockerfile.
+You can set these variables up on the shell or in an .env file.
+A .env file is recommended though, as it's easier to load into the shell.